 Finally, keep copies of all documents used to support your assessment and any correspondence from the CCG safely in case you need to refer to them again.
-Even if you are deemed eligible for NHS Continuing Healthcare, your eligibility will be reviewed regularly thereafter (at least annually).
+Even if you are deemed eligible for NHS Continuing Healthcare, your eligibility will be reviewed regularly thereafter (at least annually and when receiving NHS Continuing Healthcare for the first time, after three months).

 SIA has seen increasingly a tendency for CCGs to declare people with SCI who were eligible subsequently ineligible after a review, despite there being no evidence of clinical improvement or change in need to warrant this.
 It is considered that such decisions are budget driven and not needs driven.
-If that happens to you, contact SIA's Advice Line about how to mount an appeal against the decision.
+If that happens to you, contact SIA's Advocacy Department about how to mount an appeal against the decision.